Tropby/NuklearCPP/README.md

 # Basic Idea
 The basic idea was to create a easy to use C++ interface with callback function to the Nuklear GUI library.
-To implement a window you have just du extent one of the BaseWindows that run the renderer.
+To implement a window you have to extent one of the BaseWindows that run the renderer.
 For example you  can extent the NuklearBaseWindowGDI.
 To initialise the window just call *init();*.

 ```c++